suggap

 Land of the Dead

 Land of the Dead (also known as George A. Romero's Land of the Dead) is a 2005 post-apocalyptic horror film written and directed by George A. Romero; the fourth of Romero's six Living Dead movies, it is preceded by Night of the Living Dead, Dawn of the Dead and Day of the Dead, and succeeded by Diary of the Dead and Survival of the Dead.
-It was released in 2005, with a budget of $15–19million, the highest in Romero's Dead series, and has grossed $46million.
+It was released in 2005, with a budget of $15–19million, the highest in Romero's Dead series, and grossed $46million.

 Plot

-Some years after the zombie apocalypse, the scattered remnants of human civilization have reorganized enough to establish a chain of protected city-states across America.
-One such sanctuary is concentrated within the triangular peninsula of downtown Pittsburgh, Pennsylvania, which contains a feudal-like government.
-Bordered on two sides by rivers and barricaded on the third with an electrified fence guarded by a militia, the city has become a haven in which its citizens live in relative security.
-Outside the city's barriers is a no-man's-land of barren countryside and dilapidated suburban towns long deserted by living humans but overrun with legions of the dead.
-The rich and powerful live in a luxury high-rise called Fiddler's Green, while the rest of the population subsists in squalor.
-All forms of commerce within this protected zone are controlled by Paul Kaufman, the city's ruthless plutocratic ruler.
-He has sponsored Dead Reckoning, an armored personnel vehicle that can travel through the zombie-infested areas with ease.
+Years after the zombie apocalypse, the scattered remnants of human civilization have established a chain of protected city-states across North America.
+One such sanctuary is located in downtown Pittsburgh, ruled by a feudal-like government.
+Bordered on two sides by rivers and barricaded on the third with an electrified fence guarded by a militia, the city has become a relatively secure haven.
+Outside the city's barriers are barren countryside and dilapidated suburban towns long deserted by humans but overrun with numerous zombies.
+The rich and powerful live in a luxury high-rise called "Fiddler's Green", while the rest of the population subsists in squalor.
+All forms of commerce within this protected zone are controlled by Paul Kaufman, the city's ruthless plutocratic ruler who owns Dead Reckoning, an armored personnel vehicle that can easily travel through zombie-infested areas.